DeveloperJosh/nekonode-site/Readme.md

 - [Node.js](https://nodejs.org/en/): I recommend using the latest LTS version.
 - [Redis](https://redis.io/): for caching the API responses.
 - [MongoDB](https://www.mongodb.com/): for storing the user data.
-- [Hostinger](https://www.hostinger.com/): for the email service.
-- [CryptoJS](https://cryptojs.gitbook.io/docs/): for encrypting the user data.
-Add keys to your .env file.
 - [Player](https://github.com/DeveloperJosh/player-nekonode-site): for streaming the videos.
 - GogoCDN: For fetching the video links.
 Add the URL to your .env file.